 In the late 1920s the art school became known as Leeds College of Art.
 By 1946, no less than fifteen past students had been appointed as principals of schools of art.
 As our reputation grew, new design departments were formed, including furniture, graphic design and printmaking.
 A new pottery and workshops were built, and in 1959 a new library was created.

 In 1955, under pioneering Head of Art, Harry Thubron, the College became a centre of innovation in art teaching in the UK.
 Thubron was appointed by Principal Edward E Pullee to instigate change.
 His Basic Design Course, largely founded in Leeds, became a new model for art education and one that is still used within the Foundation Diplomas to this day.

 The 1960s were a particularly creative period for the College.
 Eric Atkinson who succeeded Harry Thubron as Head of Art, continued to bring in exciting and inspiring teachers including Robin Page, Stass Paraskos and Patrick Hughes.
 Artist Patrick Heron, writing in the Guardian, described Leeds College of Art as "...the most influential art school in Europe since the Bauhaus."

 Although art education was being brought into the Polytechnic colleges across the country, a move that impacted directly on Leeds College of Art, pre-BA study continued in the Vernon Street building at the newly established Jacob Kramer College (1968).
 Alumni Eric Bainbridge, Marcus Harvey, Clio Barnard, Georgina Starr and Damien Hirst all studied the Foundation Diploma here.

-In 2017 we gained University status becoming Leeds Arts University, becoming the only specialist arts university in the North of England.
+In the mid-1980s our Blenheim Walk building was erected enabling the College to further expand.
+In 2017 the College gained University title becoming Leeds Arts University, the only specialist arts university in the North of England.

-Find more about our amazing alumni.
+Find out more about our alumni.